vineet-malik/simple-gender-classifier/README.md

 # simple-gender-classifier
-Classifying gender based on weight-height-shoesize Decision tree
+Classification of gender based on a labeled data (weight-height-shoesize).
-I am Vineet Malik.
-Beginning to learn ML.
+4 kind of scilkit learn classifiers used.